BrentGrammer/Statistics/NOTES/DeepLearning/TermsDefinitions.md

 # Terms

 - **Supervised Learning:** A type of machine learning where the algorithm is trained on a labeled dataset, meaning the input data is paired with corresponding target labels.
 The goal is to learn a mapping from inputs to outputs.
+Given input X, predict output Y

 - **Unsupervised Learning:** A type of machine learning where the algorithm is given unlabeled data, and its task is to find patterns or relationships within the data without predefined target labels.
+Just given input X - analyzing the structure of the data

   - Self-supervised learning: Training a model using labels that are embedded in the independent variable, rather than requiring external labels.
 For instance, training a model to predict the next word in a text.

+- **Linear Regression**: One way to find the line of best fit given a plot of data.
+It is a type of supervised learning and the output is a real number.

+- **Linear Model**: The sum of all Coefficients multiplied by data values. ax_1 + ax_2 + ax_3 etc

 - **Feature:** An input variable or attribute used by a machine learning model to make predictions.
 Features are the characteristics of the data that the model learns from.